dimitri-nicolo/calico/master/getting-started/kubernetes/installation/hosted/essentials/index.md

       Resources_(TPR): `prometheus`, `alertmanager` and "servicemonitor".

 The `monitor-calico.yaml` manifest does the following:
+  - Creates a new service: calico-node-metrics exposing prometheus reporting port.
   - A secret for storing alertmanager config - Should be customized for your environment.
     - Refer to [standard alerting configuration documentation](https://prometheus.io/docs/alerting/configuration/)